ajschumacher/so_tense_very_flow_wow/index.md

 organized way.

-Luckily, the same system that we used earlier to visualize the graph also has just the mechanisms we need.
+Luckily, the same system that we used earlier to visualize the graph also has just the mechanisms we need!

 We instrument the computation graph by adding operations that summarize its state.
 Here we'll create one that reports the current